 Getting our fill, literally, we hopped back in the car for a jaunt off the Pacific Coast Highway towards our hotel for the night, the famously quirky Madonna Inn.
 Being so close, we couldn’t pass up the opportunity to stay there.

-Day 7: San Luis Obispo to Solvang
+Day 7 on the Pacific Coast Highway Road Trip: San Luis Obispo to Solvang

 After a week of staying in roadside motels and lodges, we were spoiled with our massive digs at the Madonna Inn.
 We scrapped our plans to explore San Luis Obispo on arrival to instead soak up some sun at the pool.
 Even if you don’t have time to stay here, the food is fabulous and is available for all visitors.